Menstrual Phase Nutrition

 • A natural need for rest

-This phase is not passive — it is deeply active internally.
+So, this phase is not passive—it is deeply active internally.

 The Endocrine Perspective: What’s Happening Inside

-From an endocrine standpoint, menstruation is a reset phase.
+From an endocrine point of view, menstruation is a reset phase.
+In other words, the body is recalibrating itself.

-• The adrenal glands help manage inflammation and stress
+• The adrenal glands manage inflammation and stress

 Why the Body Needs Deep Nourishment During Menstruation